 Introduction to Bi-Annual Filing

-Every 6 months, you must reconcile the IRP5 / IT3(a) tax certificates, the EMP201 / EMP501 statements and the actual payments made to SARS – for the half-year ended in February and in August.
+Every 6 months, you must reconcile the IRP5 / IT3(a) tax certificates, the EMP201 / EMP501 statements and the actual payments made to SARS – for the half-year that ended in February and in August.
 Tax certificates must be issued to employees at year-end (or when they leave your service) but not mid-year.

 For more information about EMP201 statements, EMP501 statements, as well as IRP5 / IT3(a) tax certificates, please refer to: